-General administrative expenses for the three-month period ended May 31, 2014, consisted mainly of general office expenditures, travel expenses, promotional activities and the Company's claim renewal expenses.
-The change from the previous period consisted primarily of higher entertainment, promotional and travel expenses and a rent adjustment.
+General administrative expenses for the three-month period ended August 31, 2014, consisted mainly of general office expenditures, travel expenses, promotional activities and the Company's claim renewal expenses.
+The change from the previous period was due to an increase in travel and entertainment and promotional expenses.
+This item was also affected by an adjustment in office rent and a decrease in office and claim renewal expenses.